 INPE 6625.
-ANIMAL ENERGY METABOLISM (II).
+ANIMAL ENERGY METABOLISM.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisite: authorization of the Director of the Department.

-Cell structure and its relationship with energy metabolism; concept and types of energy; laws of thermodynamics and their relationship with animal metabolism; energy utilization for different processes; energy requirements of animals; environmental effects on energy metabolism; control systems of energy metabolism; techniques utilized to study energy metabolism.
+Study of energy metabolism and its relationship to cell structure; the concept and types of energy; laws of thermodynamics and their relationship to animal metabolism; energy utilization and requirements in animals; environmental effects and control systems in energy metabolism, as well as techniques utilized for its study.